gilmore-lab/protocols/MRI_experimental_procedure.md

   - Review the MRI screening form with the participant.
   - Escort the participant into the scanner room, have them lie on the bed, and scoot up into the head coil.
   - Tape the emergency squeeze ball to their shirt.
+  - Set the 0 location on the participant
   - Have the participant enter the scanner bore.
-  - Ensure the participant can see all columns and rows.
+  - Ensure the participant can see all columns and rows of the calibration screen
+    - The calibration screen exits out of full screen after a short time.
+Make sure it is full screen when the participant
   - Ensure the participant's comfort and safety.
 - Researcher duties
   - Hand the participant the trigger grip for the dominant hand.
   - Briefly explain the task again

 ## Testing
 - Close Calibration Screen